 It was the internet and social media that eventually revived the "May the Fourth" wordplay.
 Fans across platforms began talking about May 4th as "Star Wars Day" and tagging posts as such.
 They used it as an excuse to watch the movies all over again (as if you need an excuse) and to talk about it under a unified hashtag.

-Amy Ratcliffe, a writer for StarWars.Com and a correspondent for the Nerdist, explained to us by email that the best thing about this new holiday is that there's no set way to celebrate.
+Amy Ratcliffe, a writer for StarWars.Com and a correspondent for the Nerdist, explained to us by email in 2016 that the best thing about this new holiday is that there's no set way to celebrate.
 "I've seen fans throw special parties with themed food and cocktails for the occasion, I've seen fans gather at restaurants, bars and comic book shops, and I've seen fans head to Disney Parks to celebrate with special events or by riding Star Tours ..."

 Since there are no official guidelines for the holiday, there's no wrong way to celebrate it.
 To that end, other organizations have gotten in on the festivities to support great causes.
 For instance, Rancho Obi-Wan, a “Star Wars” museum, run by former Lucasfilm head of fan relations Steve Sansweet, has used this week to highlight a fundraiser for their education and preservation mission.